ibm-cloud-docs/account/faqs-account.md

 {: #slid}
 {: faq}

 Yes, you can use your SoftLayer ID to log in to the console.
-Go to the [login page](https://cloud.ibm.com/login){: external}, and click **Log in with SoftLayer ID**.
+Go to the [login page](https://{DomainName}/login){: external}, and click **Log in with SoftLayer ID**.

 ## What's a Lite pricing plan for services?
 {: #whatisliteplan}
 {: faq}

 A Lite plan is a free quota-based service plan.
-You can use a service Lite plan to build an app without incurring any charges.
+You can use a service's Lite plan to build an app without incurring any charges.
 A Lite plan might be offered on a monthly cycle that is renewed each month or on a one-off usage basis.
-You can have one instance per Lite plan service.
-Lite pricing plans are offered in all accounts.
+Lite pricing plans are available with all account types.
+You can have one instance of a Lite plan for each service.
 For more information about Lite accounts, see [Account types](/docs/account?topic=account-accounts).

 ## How many apps can I build?
 {: #howmanyapps}